kubos/kubos/docs/sdk-cheatsheet.md

 To build a project from scratch run `kubos clean` to remove all remaing files generated for previous builds followed by `kubos build`.

-## Linking local modules & targets
+## Linking Local Modules and Targets

 Kubos comes with all of the latest KubOS modules and targets pre-packaged and pre-linked.
 If a module or target needs to be modified locally, the cli comes with the ability to link that local module into the build process.